 It is recommended that you use the French practice of ‘mise en place’ which means to have all the ingredients prepared and ready to go before you start the cooking.
 It allows you to concentrate on the cooking and removes a lot of stress, you won’t over cook something or miss a step or an ingredient.
 I’ve made a habit of always doing ‘mise en place’ because it makes cooking more enjoyable for me, but it’s especially good to do it for more complex recipes that have a lot of steps to them.

 Preparation: Start the beef stock boiling down.
 Slice the bacon.
 Have the meat cut, if necessary, and patted dry so it will brown.
 Cut up the carrots and the onion.
 Have the tomato paste measured in a spoon or small dish.
 Smash and cut the garlic.
 Tie up the sprigs of thyme and set the bay leaves on the bundle.
 Measure the salt and pepper and the flour.
 Wash and trim the mushrooms, leaving some of the stem, and cut them in half or quarters depending on size.
 To peel the pearl onions, cut off each end and place them in boiling water for 30 seconds and then plunge them into ice water to completely stop the cooking.
-Make a slit down one side with a paring knife and slip them out of the outer skin.
+If they don’t pop out of the skins when you squeeze them, make a slit down one side with a paring knife and slip them out of the outer skin.
 Lastly, measure the wine.
 Pour 1/2 cup of the beef stock into a measuring cup and set aside for the pearl onions.

 Preheat oven to 450 degrees.
 Heat a large dutch oven (Le Creuset size 28 – 6.25 quart) on medium high heat and add the oil and then the bacon pieces and cook until they are lightly browned, stirring often.
 Tilt the pan and move all the pieces towards the upended side, pressing the grease out of the pieces and then scooping them up and placing them in a large bowl.
 Place half of the beef pieces in the pot, brown on both sides, removed to the bowl with the bacon.
 Let any liquid in the pot cook down and then repeat with the remaining beef pieces.
 Add the carrots and onions to the pot and cook 5 minutes until browned, stirring a few times.
 Return beef and bacon to the pot, sprinkle with the salt and pepper, then sprinkle with the flour and stir.
 Place the pot uncovered in the oven for 4 minutes.
 Stir and then cook for 4 minutes more.
 Remove the pot from the oven.
 Turn the temperature down to 225 degrees.
 Add the wine and 1 1/2 cups of the beef broth to the pot.
 Stir in the tomato paste and add the thyme, bay leaves, and garlic.
 Cover the pot tightly and cook for 3 hours.